Chart Color Schemes

 In terms of cultural diversity, Boulder records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Boulder's cultural diversity aligns with its wider region's average, with 69.3% of residents being citizens, 78.7% born in Australia, and 90.0% speaking English only at home.
-Christianity is the predominant religion in Boulder, comprising 40.3% of the population.
-Buddhism shows an overrepresentation compared to the rest of WA, with 1.2% of Boulder's population identifying as Buddhist.
+Boulder's cultural diversity aligns with the broader regional average.
+69.3% of Boulder residents are citizens, 78.7% were born in Australia, and 90.0% speak English only at home.
+Christianity is the predominant religion in Boulder, practiced by 40.3% of its population.

 Frequently Asked Questions - Diversity